brianspiering/locality-sensitive-hashing/readme.md

-Approximate Nearest Neighbors with Locality-sensitive Hashing
+Approximate Nearest Neighbors Search with Locality-sensitive Hashing
 ======

 Often data is too large to apply k-nearest neighbors algorithm (k-NN).
 It makes sense to find approximate nearest neighbors (ANN) instead.
 Locality-sensitive hashing (LSH) is a powerful and popular algorithm to do that.